keploy/samples-go/grpc-http-sample/README.md

 # gRPC & HTTP Server Setup with Keploy

 This guide explains how to set up and run the gRPC and HTTP servers using Keploy to capture and test the HTTP calls.
+Here support grpc client (Unary rpc) has been showed, where keploy is recording incoming http calls and outgoing grpc calls.

 ## Steps to Run